 Stage 1: Hazard Identification Residual risk rating L, M, H, VH

-Name or description
+Name or description of the event

-of the event Venue/location of the
+Venue/location of the event

-event

 Designated safety co-ordinator(s) Mobile/Phone

 conducting the risk Mobile/Phone

 assessment.
-Name and contact details.
-Mobile/Phone
+Name Mobile/Phone

-This template or equivalent template can be used.
-Please note that this list is not exhaustive, but can be used as the basis for your initial hazard identification.
-If you tick yes to any of the hazards listed below, then the hazard is to be transferred and addressed on page 3 of this appendix.

-Where a number of activities have the same hazards, they may be grouped together on the same assessment and the same control measures applied to each. • Ensure there is a system for retaining formal Risk assessments in accordance with the State Records of SA, General disposal Schedule No 30
+- This template or equivalent template can be used.
+Please note that this list is not exhaustive, but can be used as the basis for your initial hazard identification. - If you tick yes to any of the hazards listed below, then the hazard is to be transferred and addressed on page 3 of this appendix.
+Where a number of activities have the same hazards, they may be grouped together on the same assessment and the same control measures applied to each. - Ensure there is a system for retaining formal Risk assessments in accordance with the State Records of SA, General disposal Schedule No 30 issued under the State Records Act 1997.

-Ensure there is a system for retaining format risk assessments in accordance with the State Records of SA, General disposal Schedule No So issued under the State Records Act 1997.
 (Contact the University's Records Management Office for further assistance/information if required.)